theupdateframework/taps/tap13.md

 with adding this TAP are unlikely to occur.
 However, the ability to better control trust should help users to better secure important operational use cases.
-We are also unaware of plausible scenarios where this feature would lead to insecurity due to abuse or misconfiguration.
-Hence our belief is that this TAP will be a security positive change.
+We are also unaware of plausible scenarios where this feature would lead to insecurity due to abuse or misconfiguration except the inability to have the root role rotate the targets key.
+However, selectively removing this capability from the root role is the purpose of this TAP.

 # Backwards Compatibility